-Aisling Caffrey, PhD, MS, is an Associate Professor of Health Outcomes at the University of Rhode Island College of Pharmacy and Director of Outcomes Research for the Rhode Island Infectious Diseases Research Program of the Providence Veterans Affairs Medical Center and University of Rhode Island College of Pharmacy.
-She is also Chair of the Institutional Review Board of the Providence Veterans Affairs Medical Center.
-Her teaching and mentoring activities span across a range of programs, which include Doctoral and Master’s students from the College of Pharmacy and College of Nursing, Doctor of Pharmacy students from the College of Pharmacy, Bachelor of Science students in Pharmaceutical Sciences and Health Studies, as well as Doctor of Pharmacy and Doctor of Philosophy post-doctoral fellows.
+Aisling Caffrey, PhD, MS, is an Associate Professor of Health Outcomes at the University of Rhode Island College of Pharmacy and Director of Infectious Diseases Outcomes Research at the Providence Veterans Affairs Medical Center, where she also Chairs the Institutional Review Board.
+For over a decade, Dr. Caffrey has been engaged in interdisciplinary infectious disease health outcomes research.
+Her expertise is in comparative effectiveness and safety research, where she studies the beneficial and unintended effects of medications.
+Much of her work has focused on drug-resistant bacterial infections and vaccine-preventable diseases.
+Her teaching and mentoring activities span across a range of programs, which include Doctoral and Master’s students from the URI College of Pharmacy, various other Colleges at URI, and the Brown University School of Public Health.
+Dr. Caffrey has also been a research mentor to URI Doctor of Pharmacy students, URI Bachelor of Science students in Pharmaceutical Sciences and Health Studies, as well as PVAMC Doctor of Pharmacy, Doctor of Medicine, and Doctor of Philosophy post-doctoral fellows.
 Those she has mentored are now employed in academia, government, and industry, including leading institutions such as Harvard Medical School, University of Utah, Department of Veterans Affairs, and Takeda Pharmaceuticals.

 Suzanne Colby, PhD, is a Professor of Psychiatry & Human Behavior at Brown University, with a joint appointment in Behavioral and Social Sciences within the School of Public Health.
 She serves as Postdoctoral Training Director at the Center for Alcohol & Addiction Studies, leading a training faculty of 55 members, serving as Chair of the Training and Admissions committees, and overseeing the training of 12 to 19 postdoctoral fellows annually.
 Dr. Colby has training leadership roles on two additional research grants, including a NIAAA-funded Alcohol-Research Center on HIV and a NIDA-funded U54, the Center for the Evaluation of Nicotine in Cigarettes.
 Beyond these activities, Dr. Colby regularly provides research mentorship on funded K awards and serves as a departmental faculty mentor in BSS for five early career colleagues.
 She has also been a mentor for the past six years in the Diversity Mentorship program for the Clinical Psychology Training Consortium at Brown, mentoring three early career faculty members in the Department of Psychiatry.